Voltra/jsonclient/README.md

 ### POST requests

-If you have made any POST request via the Fetch API, you probably notice that it is very redundant.
+If you have made any POST request via the Fetch API, you probably noticed that it is very redundant.

 Therefore, this library enables you to ease your job at emitting POST requests.